cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ## Authentication

-Given a Dogu provides this, users can enjoy the benefits of enterprise-level single sign-on (SSO) and single logout (SLO).
+Given a Dogu provides this, users can enjoy the benefits of enterprise-level single sign-on (SSO) and single log-out (SLO).
 Authentication is enabled by the Central Authentication Service (CAS).
 Dogu developers have several authentication options at their disposal.
 The following three sections deal with methods that have already been successfully used, namely:

 - Authentication using CAS protocol
 - Authentication using OAuth 2.0 protocol